Miele Triflex HX1 Review

 Extension tube34.55 CFM48.72 CFM54.88 CFM

-This is confirmed in the cleaning results (up next), where the Triflex had nearly identical deep cleaning results in the mid and max settings.
+This is confirmed in the cleaning results (up next), where the Triflex achieved nearly identical deep cleaning at the mid and max settings.

 Suction tests were also above-average and even across the board.